mendellerner/electron-proxy-store/readme.md

 Storage file location. *Don't specify this unless absolutely necessary!*

 If a relative path, it's relative to the default cwd.
-For example, `{cwd: 'unicorn'}` would result in a storage file in `~/Library/Application Support/App Name/unicorn`.
+For example, `{path: 'unicorn'}` would result in a storage file in `~/Library/Application Support/App Name/unicorn`.

 #### defaults
 Type: `object`<br>